 For the TOEFL exam, we require the internet-based test (iBT) version of the exam.
 Ross’ TOEFL score reporting code is 1839.

 We will accept a PTE or IELTS exam score as an alternative to the TOEFL.
 To have scores sent electronically to Ross, select "University of Michigan-Ann Arbor" as the recipient.

 International applicants for the part-time programs are exempt from the English language requirement if:

-Professional Background: A traditional business background not required.
-We do require at least 12 months of full-time work experience (post completion of your undergraduate degree), but highly recommend at least 24 months.
+Professional Background: A traditional business background is not required.
+We do require at least 12 months of full-time work experience (post completion of your undergraduate degree) at time of application, but highly recommend at least 24 months.